 Prototypes are a great way to evaluate designs before a lot of time and money is spent in development.
 From my perspective any way you can gather feedback from users in the planning phase is a good thing.
 I tend to favor the humble "click-through" over "high-fidelity" fully-functioning prototypes for my purposes.

 The process of pitting two designs against one another is a tried and true technique for sites where conversion metrics are easily quantifiable.
 I like using the technique simply to help resolve conflicting opinions among staff inside organizations.
 The conundrum: what will be the definition of success for a design?

 Though it can't replace usability testing, the data gathered by tools such as Omniture or Urchin give uniquely valuable insight into users "real-world" behavior.
 Server log analysis can also pay dividends--though I have found converting log data findings into successful site revisions to be much more an art than a science.

 Accessibility benefits any website, but as I frequently work in the healthcare space, site accessibility often takes on great importance.
 When developing, I use a combination of WAVE, SortSite, TotalValidator, W3C validation and more to try to ensure my sites are as accessible to those with visual, motor, or cognitive impairments as I can possibly make them.

-An increasing number of my recent projects involve web applications and enterprise sites built for/within the healthcare industry.
-This work is often is either considered proprietary by the companies I have worked for, subject to HIPAA regulations, or both.
+A lot of my recent projects are either considered proprietary by the companies I have worked for, subject to HIPAA regulations, or both.
 Though it's an inconvenience, as a result of these concerns I have decided to remove this area from public viewing.